How to Choose Cabinet Hardware

 Many kitchens use one handle size for standard doors and a longer version of the same design for wide drawers.
 This maintains cohesion while allowing proportions to adapt to different cabinet widths.

-Using entirely different styles across the same space can disrupt flow, whereas varying sizes within the same design family often enhances balance.
+Using entirely different styles across the same space can disrupt flow, whereas varying sizes within the same design family often improves balance.

 Consistency of finish is usually more important than identical length.